jtanx/fontforge/doc/sphinx/faq.rst

      lacking features that I wanted.
    * To learn

-   For a more complete description see the :doc:`FontForge history <ff-history>` page.
+   For a more complete description see the :doc:`FontForge history </appendices/ff-history>` page.

 .. _faq.give: